Snowflake

 • Private key password

-Step 3: Import Snowflake Roles and Securable Objects
+3. Import Snowflake Roles and Securable Objects

-Once the Snowflake App is set up, select Import items under the ... on the top right to see a list of available Snowflake Roles and Securable Objects you can import and manage in Opal.
+After the Snowflake App is set up, select Import items under the ... on the top right to see a list of available Snowflake Roles and Securable Objects you can import and manage in Opal.

-Step 4: View and Manage your Snowflake Resources
+4. View and Manage your Snowflake Resources

-• navigate to each Role and understand which Users and Groups have access to it, and which Securable Objects it has access to
+• Navigate to each Role and understand which Users and Groups have access to it, and which Securable Objects it has access to

-• add or remove Users to and from the Snowflake Roles
+• Add or remove Users to and from the Snowflake Roles

-• add or remove Securable Objects to and from Snowflake Roles
+• Add or remove Securable Objects to and from Snowflake Roles